 This time he couldn’t disguise it.
 A jolt of fear.

 He looked around.
-None of his posse could hear, the 10-year old was no longer on the porch.
+None of his posse was near enough to hear.
 Ramone shook his head, “Who?”

 I stood quietly.

 “Look I gotta split.
 Good luck with the kid.”
 He turned and stepped toward the house.

 Stopped, but didn’t turn to face me.
 I knew this was my one chance with him.
 Off balance.
 Not knowing what I knew.
 Startled at the name, Gin.